How to Write a Donation Letter for Youth Sports

 Will funds go to scholarships for players needing support?
 Are you covering equipment costs that might be out of reach for some youth athletes?

-If you have historical data on the number of athletes your league has supported share that too.
-Explain how long your nonprofit has been in operation and why your organization is important in the community.
+If you have historical data on the number of athletes your league has supported, share that too.
+Explain how long your nonprofit organization has been in operation and why your organization is important in the community.
 These types of details help people understand how their contribution will make a difference.

 Success stories make an impact too.
-You can highlight league accomplishments – such as competing in regional, state, or national tournaments.
+You can highlight league accomplishments – such as the regional, state, or national tournaments you competed in last year.
+Or highlight different fundraising ideas that raised a lot of money.

 Also, you can share the story of a youth who faced barriers to sports participation.
 Tell how being part of your league made a difference in this young person’s life.
 This may not be the story of your best athlete.
 Instead, it can show how your program promotes values like confidence and perseverance.